 Full-Time Social Impact MBA Program Requirements

 The full-time Social Impact MBA program and our Full-Time MBA program share the same core curriculum.
 However, with the Social Impact MBA you’ll be able to specialize your MBA degree with our Social Impact targeted electives.
-Students must take one required course and choose three additional Social Impact electives in order to earn the Social Impact specialization.
+Students must take 1 required course and choose 3 additional Social Impact electives in order to earn the Social Impact specialization.

 The required Social Impact course: